Adithya445/TRIA_FRONTEND/README.md

 It implements all the core features:
 * Viewing a list of contacts
 * Searching contacts by name
-* (Optional) Adding a new contact to the list
+* Adding a new contact to the list

 ## Deployed Application

 **Link:** `https://tria-frontend.vercel.app/`

-*(Replace this line with your public URL from Vercel or Netlify after you deploy.)*

 ## Source Code